AxonIQ/reference-guide/extensions/kotlin.md

 # Kotlin

 [Kotlin](https://kotlinlang.org/) is a programming language which interoperates fully with Java and the JVM.
-As Axon is written in Java it can be used in conjunction with Kotlin too, offering a different feel to using the framework.
+As Axon is written in Java it can be used in conjunction with Kotlin too, offering a different feel when using the framework.

 Some of Axon's API's work perfectly well in Java, but have a rather awkward feel when transitioning over to Kotlin.
-The goal of the [Kotlin Extension](https://github.com/AxonFramework/extension-kotlin) is remove that awkwardness, by providing [inline and reified](https://kotlinlang.org/docs/reference/inline-functions.html) methods of Axon's API.
+The goal of the [Kotlin Extension](https://github.com/AxonFramework/extension-kotlin) is to remove that awkwardness, by providing [inline and reified](https://kotlinlang.org/docs/reference/inline-functions.html) methods of Axon's API.

 Several solutions are currently given, which can roughly be segregated into the distinct types of messages used by Axon.
 This thus provides a [commands](#commands), [events](#events) and [queries](#queries) section on this page.

 > **Experimental Release**
 >
 > Currently, the [Kotlin Extension](https://github.com/AxonFramework/extension-kotlin) has been release experimentally (e.g. release 0.1.0).
-> This means that all implementations are subject to chance until a full release (e.g. a release 1.0.0) has been made.
+> This means that all implementations are subject to change until a full release (e.g. a release 1.0.0) has been made.

 ## Commands